 You can drop your gift in the offering plate or deposit it in one of the oak boxes near the doors of the sanctuary.
 Gifts deposited in the oak boxes will go to the Project of the Month unless otherwise designated.

 Your bill payment service, usually available through your bank, can process regular weekly or monthly gifts to Tenth in addition to one-time gifts.
-They will mail checks directly to: Attention: Phoebe Wu, Tenth Presbyterian Church, 1701 Delancey Street, Philadelphia, PA 19103-6714.
+They will mail checks directly to: Attention: Accounting, Tenth Presbyterian Church, 1701 Delancey Street, Philadelphia, PA 19103-6714.

 Speak to your Human Resource Department and ask if matching gifts are available and how they work.

 You can save capital gains taxes and receive a charitable deduction for the full fair market value for gifts of stocks, bonds and mutual funds that have been held for more than twelve months and have appreciated in value.
-Please ask Patrick Canavan, Church Administrator, for details.
-215-735-7688 Ext.
-231 or email@example.com.
+Direct any questions to Douglas Baker.

-The charitable IRA rollover is a special provision allowing certain donors to exclude from taxable income -- and count toward their required minimum distribution -- certain transfers of Individual Retirement Account (IRA) assets that are made directly to charities, including Tenth Presbyterian Church.
-Congress has been waiting until close to the end of the year to renew this option and, as of this writing, has passed no legislation to renew this option for tax year 2015.
+The charitable IRA rollover is a special provision allowing certain donors to exclude from taxable income—and count toward their required minimum distribution—certain transfers of Individual Retirement Account (IRA) assets that are made directly to charities, including Tenth Presbyterian Church.

 Consider donating real estate that has appreciated in value or placing it in a trust and retaining the use of the property for life.
 There can be significant capital gains tax savings as well as a charitable deduction for the full fair market value of the property if it has been held for more than twelve months.